Doodg/NearBy/README.md

 # CountryScanner

-CountryScanner is an example android app created for learning proposes, for applying clean architecture using the latest trading technology stack in android.
+CountryScanner is an example android app created for learning proposes, for applying <b>clean architecture</b> using the latest trading technology stack in android.

 ## App Idea
 the application is to retrieve the Countries in the whole world using the API below:-